The Psychology of Splitting: Exploring the Defense Mechanism

 Splitting as a Protective Mechanism

 Splitting is a commonly implemented defense mechanism.
 Like other defense mechanisms, it operates beneath awareness.
 The harmfulness occurs not from simple splitting, which we all use on occasion, but from severe separation of emotions, experience, and perceptions.
 Splitting becomes problematic when it leads to harmful behaviors.
+If splitting helps soothe discomforting emotions so we can perform necessary behaviors for goal attainment, it is succeeding as an adaptive mechanism.
+When our splitting begins to disrupt life, harm relationships, ignore helpful information, our protective mechanism must be exposed and tamed.

-In his classic book Adaptations to Life, George E. Vaillant explains that adaptations that channel rather than block inner life feeling affects were far more helpful (1998).
+In his classic book Adaptations to Life, George E. Vaillant explains that adaptations that channel rather than block inner life feeling affects were far more helpful (Vaillant, 1998).
 We do better finding mechanisms to fuse emotions and behavior rather than split.
 A healthy adaptation changes our narrative or perception, allowing difficult or conflicting elements to co-exist.

 ”The ability and willingness to keep two opposing views in mind at the same time are hallmarks of adulthood.”